 Jen Starsinic is a singer/songwriter, composer, multi-instrumentalist, arts educator, and community organizer from Harrisburg, PA and currently living in Nashville, TN.
 Her work has been featured in American Songwriter, NPR’s Here & Now, and on NBC’s Today Show.

-Her work is informed by the power of personal storytelling, repetitive structures of minimalist composition and traditional folk music, and the celebration of music creation and performance as a communal, human, and participatory practice.
+Her work is informed by the power of personal storytelling, abstract sound and language, repetitive structures of minimalist composition and traditional folk music, and the celebration of music creation and performance as a communal, human, and participatory practice.

 She was a 2012 winner of the BMI John Lennon Scholarship, followed by similar recognition from the Rocky Mountain Folks Festival in 2014 while touring nationally as a violinist in several Americana bands.
 In 2014, she released The Flood and the Fire — her critically-acclaimed debut as a solo artist, featuring cameos by Molly Tuttle (IBMA’s Guitarist of the Year) and clawhammer banjoist Allison de Groot— the same year as relocating to Tennessee — and embarked on her first east coast solo tour.

-In 2021, she completed her first music for film, a documentary about medical discrimination against adults with IDD titled Let Them Go.
+In 2021, she completed the original song and score for Let Them Go, a documentary about medical discrimination against adults with Intellectual and Developmental Disabilities .

 She lives in Nashville, TN and is working on her next album (and other projects) in addition to serving as Girls Write Nashville’s current Executive Artistic Director and the host of synthquest, a biweekly improvisatory ambient livestream and podcast.